sharadvatsa/install_RTXA4000_Driver_CUDA_cudNN_Ubuntu_22/README.md

 # How to install CUDA & cudNN with nVidia RTX A4000 support on Ubuntu 22.04

-Description: Comprehensive instructions for installing the NVIDIA A4000 driver, CUDA, and cuDNN on Ubuntu 22, tailored for computer parallel processing with PyTorch and TensorFlow.
+Description: Comprehensive instructions for installing the NVIDIA A4000 driver, CUDA, and cuDNN on Ubuntu 22, as a prerequisite for computer parallel processing with PyTorch and TensorFlow.
 These guidelines aim to facilitate optimal setup for high-performance computing tasks in genomics
 Note 1: Register with nVidia to download packages [here](https://developer.nvidia.com/developer-program/signup)
 Note 2: Keep in mind when something goes wrong, it's much easier to re-install Ubuntu than trying to uninstall CUDA or cudNN